waTeim/node-julia/README.md

 Any problems should be considered a bug.

 ### Linux
-Linux support should probably be considered still experimental.
-The engine is available in a limited way (see below), but because of lack of include support, only things available in **Base** and **Core** are possible.

-* There is a known problem with the library load order that affects symbol resolution.
+* There is a suspected problem with the library load order that affects symbol resolution and/or a **libuv** compability problem.
+However, this problem can be avoided by using node 11 insead of node 10.
+Previous general errors are fixed.
-The workaround is to define LD_PRELOAD to always load libjulia first for example

-    export LD_PRELOAD=/usr/local/lib/julia/lib/libjulia.so

-* File IO is generally unavailable currently, which unfortunately includes "include" functionality.

 ### Windows
 Work on Windows support is in progress.
 For anyone that wishes to contribute here,